Northern California Achilles Tendon Injuries

 Achilles tendon ruptures have additional symptoms such as sudden, sharp pain accompanied by a popping or snapping sound.
 There may also be bruising and difficulty pointing the foot down or standing on tiptoe.

-If you have recently experienced an achilles tendon injury or rupture, contact us to request an appointment with one of our musculoskeletal specialists.
+If you have recently experienced an Achilles tendon injury or rupture, contact us to request an appointment with one of our musculoskeletal specialists.
+MuirOrthopaedic Specialists serve Walnut Creek, Concord, Brentwood, and San Ramon.